allanmcarvalho/numerable/README.md

 - **toCurrency** - Format number to currency.
 Available as static method and instance method.
 - **toFloat** - Format number to float.
 Available as static method and instance method.
 - **toInteger** - Format number to integer.
 Available as static method and instance method.
+- **toPercentage** - Format number to percent.
+Available as static method and instance method.